Algebraic cobordism and flag varieties: algebraic theories

 Recall that $MU^*(-)$ is the complex cobordism theory defined in the usual (topological) spaces and

-Here each $x_i$ is represented by a sum of hyper surfaces of $dim(x_i)=2i$ in some product of complex projective spaces.
+Here each $x_i$ is represented by a sum of hypersurfaces of $dim(x_i)=2i$ in some product of complex projective spaces ([Ha],[Ra]).
 Let $MGL^{*,*'}(-)$ be the motivic cobordism theory defined by Voevodsky [Vo1].
-Let us write by $AMU$ the spectrum $MGL_{(p)}$ in the stable $\bA^1$-category representing the motivic cobordism theory (localized at $p$), i.e.,
+Let us write by $AMU$ the spectrum $MGL_{(p)}$ in the stable $\bA^1$-category representing this motivic cobordism theory (localized at $p$), i.e.,